2025 NBA playoffs

-The 2025 NBA Finals was expected to be an easy victory for the Thunder, who had won 18 more games than the Pacers, but at the end of the first six games, the series was tied 3–3, requiring a decisive game seven, the first in the Finals since 2016.
+The Thunder, who had won 18 more games than the Pacers, were heavily favored in the 2025 NBA Finals, but the series went to a decisive game seven, the first in the Finals since 2016.
 The Thunder won the game 103–91 after Haliburton tore his Achilles tendon in the first quarter.
-Gilgeous-Alexander was named Finals MVP after averaging 30 points per game (ppg) during the playoffs.
+Gilgeous-Alexander was named Finals MVP after averaging 30 points per game during the playoffs.
 The Thunder's championship was their first since 1979, when they were known as the Seattle SuperSonics.
 The Pacers' postseason run, which included five 15-point comebacks and four game-tying or game-winning shots by Haliburton, is considered one of the most surprising in NBA history.